Nail Fetish

 Overview

-Onychophilia is a partialism in which fingernails or toenails are a central source of erotic interest.
-Attention may settle on long natural or artificial nails, particular shapes, glossy polish, intricate nail art, or the look, sound and sensation of nails moving against skin.
-As a partialism it treats one specific body part, here the nail, as the primary object of attraction rather than a secondary feature, and this article surveys how the interest was named, how it is expressed, and how common it is.
+Nail fetishism, sometimes labelled onychophilia, is a partialism in which fingernails or toenails are a central source of erotic interest, usually as an extension of broader hand and foot appreciation.
+Attention may settle on long natural or artificial nails, particular shapes, glossy polish, intricate nail art, or the look, sound and light tactile feel of nails drawn across skin.
+A partialism treats one body part as the primary object of attraction rather than a secondary feature; here that part is the nail.
+This article covers how the interest is named, how it is typically expressed, and how uncommon and lightly documented it is.

 History & origins